EEA Students (Deadline 1st June) - Non-EEA Students (Deadline 1st March)

 3) Document Requirements

-They should submit this form to the International Admissions and Mobility Unit together with the following documents:
+They should submit this form to the KU Leuven Admissions Office together with the following documents:

 - Diplomas/Transcripts: A certified copy of diplomas and transcripts of academic records.
-All documents should be certified as true and original by either the educational institution that issued them (in a sealed institution envelope) or by the local Belgian diplomatic office.
+All documents should be certified as true and original by the educational institution that issued them (in a sealed institution envelope).
 Photocopies and faxes are not accepted.
 If you have yet to receive your diploma, transcripts are accepted, but any potential offer will be conditional on receiving the diploma after you receive it.

 - Grade Translation: A document explaining the grading system of the country (i.e. comparing the grades to numeric score) should be added.